Why buy Le Creuset cookware?

 - Final thoughts

-Background information on Le Creuset
+Background Information On Le Creuset

-Founders | Le Creuset was founded by Armand Desaegher and Octave Aubecq. |
+Founders | Armand Desaegher and Octave Aubecq founded Le Creuset. |

-Founded | The company was founded in the year 1925 and is based in Fresnoy le Grand, France. |
+Founded | The company dates back to 1925 in Fresnoy le Grand, France. |

 Product Range | The company continues to grow and sells a wide range of cookware, tableware, and kitchen utensils. |

-Cast-Iron Cookware | Le Creuset is well-known for its enameled cast-iron cookware.
+Cast Iron Cookware | Le Creuset is well-known for its enameled cast-iron cookware.
 The company continues to manufacture all cast iron products in France. |

 Ceramic Hollowware | The French company also sells a wide range of bakeware and tableware.
-However, Le Creuset currently outsources its ceramic ware offshore. |
+However, Le Creuset currently outsources its ceramic ware offshore |

 Signature Product | Le Creuset is best known for its enameled Dutch or French Ovens. |